xupeiwust/interactive-hex-meshing/README.md

 ## Windows Instruction
 Compiling on Windows is trickier than on Linux.
-The following procedure has been tested to work on multiple Windows machines.
+The following procedure has been tested to work on multiple Windows machines. (there are some compatibility issues on Windows, preferably use Ubuntu)
 - Download and install Visual Studio 2019
 - Download and install the newest CUDA Toolkit (tested with 11.2)
 - Download and install cuDNN for Windows (this amounts to copying a bunch of `dll`'s to the CUDA path)